Higher Education (Seanad constituency): Franchise

 There is no requirement to be resident in Ireland, so electors living outside Ireland may vote.
 The registration authority on behalf of all the institutions is the National University of Ireland.

 The first register of electors for this constituency came into effect on 1 April 2025 containing 62,775 registered electors.
 Those registered on the Dublin University and National University registers of electors were not auto-enrolled onto the Higher Education register of electors and must apply for registration as electors in the new constituency.
+The second register of electors was published on 1 June 2026 with 71,850 electors.

 From 2026 onwards the voter registration deadline will be 26 February each year with the register coming into effect on 1 June.
 There is no supplementary register provided for in the legislation.

 Designated institutions

 The following institutions are designated under the Act.